Updated: March 14, 2019

 Note: An administrator can enforce 2SV for all users.

-According to Google, “as awareness of the potential vulnerabilities associated with SMS and voice codes has increased, some admins asked us for more control over the ability to use phone-based 2-Step Verification methods within organizations.”
+According to Google, “As awareness of the potential vulnerabilities associated with SMS and voice codes has increased, some admins asked us for more control over the ability to use phone-based 2-Step Verification methods within organizations.”
 Because of this, admins can now disable SMS or voice codes as a 2SV option.

 It has also been reported that Google Workspace accounts with 2SV legacy were breached with brute force attacks on legacy IMAP protocol.